About

 Research under the Chair

-The focus of the research program of the Chair is to understand the origins of entrepreneurial organizations, their strategies and their implications for the organizations and society.
+The focus of the Chair’s research programme is to understand the origins of entrepreneurial organisations, their strategies and their implications for the organisations and society.

-The program investigates topics such as: What leads individuals to create new ventures?
-What makes some existing organizations more entrepreneurial than others?
-Which strategies do people and organizations adopt to become entrepreneurial?
+The programme investigates topics such as: What leads individuals to create new ventures?
+What makes some existing organisations more entrepreneurial than others?
+Which strategies do people and organisations adopt to become entrepreneurial?
 What are the implications of the strategies adopted for the success of the ventures?
-What are the implications of the presence of such organizations for society?
+What are the implications of the presence of such organisations for society?

-A diverse set of factors are considered to answer the questions above, in particular: The contribution of abilities/capabilities for entrepreneurship and the extent to which these are innate and how they are developed; the geographical origins of people and organizations and their impact upon entrepreneurship, namely the forces affecting the creation of new ventures abroad and entrepreneurship by immigrants; the constraints affecting entrepreneurial organizations and the strategies followed by them to engage resources in their ventures, namely in terms of mobilizing funds, but also employees, and founding and managerial teams.
+A diverse set of factors is considered to answer the questions above, in particular: The contribution of abilities/capabilities for entrepreneurship and the extent to which these are innate and how they are developed; the geographical origins of people and organisations and their impact on entrepreneurship, namely the forces affecting the creation of new ventures abroad and entrepreneurship by immigrants; the constraints affecting entrepreneurial organizations and the strategies followed by them to engage resources in their ventures, namely in terms of mobilizing funds, but also employees, and founding and managerial teams.

-The analysis relies mostly on empirical methods, namely on the analysis of large-scale microdata sets, in particular the excellent Danish micro-data; experiments, both in the laboratory and the field; other types of primary data like own surveys and of secondary data collected by third parties.
+The analysis relies primarily on empirical methods, namely on the analysis of large-scale microdata sets, particularly the excellent Danish micro-data; experiments conducted both in the laboratory and the field; other types of primary data such as proprietary surveys, and secondary data collected by third parties.